getsentry/gitbot/README.md

 The GCR instances have these environments defined:

-- ENV: {production,staging}
+- ENV: staging (Only applicable for staging)
-- SSH_KEY: Contents of private key
+- DEPLOY_SSH_KEY: Contents of private key
+- Images deployed from `gcr.io/sentry-dev-tooling/sentry-deploy-sync-hook`

 ## Deployment